Context is powered by the Thomson Reuters Foundation Newsroom.

-Greta Thunberg's rise from teen activist to global climate leader
+Greta Thunberg's rise from youth activist to global climate leader

 What’s the context?

-Here is a timeline of Thunberg's rise from a solo climate striker to a leading global campaigner against the inequities exposed by the climate and ecological crises and the COVID-19 pandemic:
+Here's a timeline of Thunberg's rise from solo climate striker to leading global campaigner:

 August 26, 2018: She is joined by fellow students, teachers and parents at another protest and begins attracting media attention for her climate campaign.